Pietro Teulié: The War of the Fourth Coalition

 After a brief service in the quarters of Boulogne, he distinguished himself leading his division in the War of the Fourth Coalition.
-He won the Prussian in Stargard and Neugarten, and was afterward placed as military governor of Prussia.
+He won against the Prussians Stargard and Neugarten, and was afterward placed as military governor of Prussia.
 The 24 February 1807 passed the Persante river and moved with a forced march on Kolberg.
 His commander, Marshal Berthier wrote of him: "Teulié with his men goes on a double pace; he has completely beaten the defenders of Kolberg and locked them into the fortress."

 Death at Kolberg

 The 14 March 1807 he started the siege of Kolberg, under general Loison, who let him command all the siege operations.
 On the 12 June 1807, during a first line combat, a grenade killed two of his men and struck him in his leg.
 He died six days after from tetanus.

 Legacy

 His name was inscribed on the 17th column of the Arc de Triomphe in Paris, one of the few Italian generals to have his name inscribed.
 According to his last will, his body was then buried in the Military Orphanage for Our Fallen's Children, in Milan, now the Italian Military School "Teulié", named after him.